-appropriate methods of engaging parents in discussions about their student's behaviour and progress.
+4 Resilience and independent learning habits.
+Many disadvantaged students lack resilience and independent learning habits.
+PP eligible students disproportionately de-merited for lack of homework, have inconsistent or poor attitude to learning and show fewer positive attitudes towards school as evidenced in student surveys.
+Disadvantaged students receive more homework detentions that non-disadvantaged peers, on average, last academic year 42% of extended practice (homework) detentions were issued to DS pupils, this is disproportionate to the DS cohort in the school but an 8% reduction on the same data for 2021-22.
+5 Literacy skills.
+On average, disadvantaged students have reading age below chronological age on entry causing depressed attainment and progress across the curriculum.
+2022/23 English progress 8 scores for DS remained positive at +0.28.
+However, a gap still remains between DS and non-DS peers (-0.48) 6 Effective methods of gaining parental engagement and support from home.
+There is a lower representation of parents of students eligible for pupil premium at progress evenings and at the parent voice group.
+As a school, we need to analyse and explore the most appropriate methods of engaging parents in discussions about their student's behaviour and progress.
 7 Primary school transition.
 Disadvantaged students have a higher rate of absence at the end of primary school and this gap increases over the first three years of secondary school compared to other pupils.
 Pupil absence during KS3 strongly predicts academic progress between from KS2-KS4.
 There is a pressing need to support disadvantaged pupils more effectively in Key Stage 3 (KS3) and prepare them better during Key Stage 2 so they can make a successful transition to secondary school. https://cfey.org/reports/2020/12/disadvantage-in-early-secondary-school/ 8 Post-16 opportunities.
 Disadvantaged students are less likely to progress onto appropriate post-16 courses and more likely to be NEET.
 The Sutton Trust claims that highly able pupils who receive Pupil Premium funding are at high risk of underperforming at age 16.
 Schools should be encouraged to use the Pupil Premium funding for these pupils to improve the support they are able to give them.
+Our number of NEETs from the 2021/22 cohort rose to 9 students.
 9 Numeracy skills.
 Maths department have identified weak numeracy skills causing depressed attainment and progress for disadvantaged students across Maths and Science.
-2021/22 Maths progress data for DS pupils increased vastly to +0.49 however a gap still remains between DS and non-DS peers.
-The EEF states that leaving school with a good GCSE in maths is a prerequisite for progressing into quality jobs, apprenticeships, and further education 10 Student leadership and enrichment opportunities.
+2022/23 Maths progress 8 data for DS pupils remained positive at +0.27 however a gap still remains between DS and non-DS peers (-0.39) The EEF states that leaving school with a good GCSE in maths is a prerequisite for progressing into quality jobs, apprenticeships, and further education 10 Student leadership and enrichment opportunities.
 Disadvantaged students are less likely to benefit from life skills offered by student leadership opportunities.
 Disadvantaged students are disproportionately less likely to apply for Student Leadership Roles, attend enrichment activities and go on trips and visits.
 The Sutton Trust states that giving young people from all backgrounds a greater opportunity to develop these skills can be an engine for opportunity and social mobility.
 As a school, we also need to improve the understanding of which families need support for taking part in trips and visits.